 Attribute (use one)

 For MELEE DEFENSE use the highest of your STR and AGI.
+This is used for most melee attacks.

 For RANGED DEFENSE use your AGI.
+This is used for most single-target ranged attacks.

 Skill (use one)